Bordered Heegaard Floer homology and the tau-invariant of cable knots: An overview of bordered Heegaard Floer homology and knot Floer homology

 where $gCFK^-(K)$ denotes the associated graded object of $CFK^-(K)$.
 Note that the information contained in the $\Z$-filtered chain complex $\widehat{CFK}(Y, K)$ is equivalent to that in the $\F[U]$-module $gCFK^-(K)$; we discuss these invariants in more detail in Subsection \ref{subsec:CFK}.
 Similar pairing theorems hold when we have a knot $K_2 \subset Y_2$.

 In this paper, we will use these tools to study cabling.
 Thus, we will restrict ourselves to the case where $F$ is a torus.
-To use the bordered Heegaard Floer package to study the $(p, pn+1)$-cable of a knot $K$, we will let $Y_1$ be a solid torus equipped with a $(p, 1)$-torus knot, and let $Y_2$ be the knot complement $S^3 - \mathrm{nbd } \ K$ with framing $n$; that is, the marking specifies a meridian of the knot and an $n$-framed longitude.
+To use the bordered Heegaard Floer package to study the $(p, pn+1)$-cable of a knot $K$, we will let $Y_1$ be a solid torus equipped with a $(p, 1)$-torus knot, and let $Y_2$ be the bordered manifold $S^3 - \mathrm{nbd } \ K$ with the parametrization specified by the meridian and an $n$-framed longitude.

 We will now describe the algebra $\A(F)$, the modules $\widehat{CFA}(Y_1)$ and $\widehat{CFD}(Y_2)$, and the box tensor product, all in case of $F=T^2$.
 When $F=T^2$, $\A(F)$ is merely a graded algebra, while when $g(F) \geq 2$, it is a differential graded algebra.
 At the end of this subsection, we note the modifications needed in the more general case.